LOOSE CLOTHING, SCARVES, DRAWSTRINGS, BACKPACK STRAPS ETC.

 The “Be Seen, Be Safe Program” is a co-operative program between our Member School Boards and Consortium where each student from Junior Kindergarten to Grade 3 is provided with a flashing amber light.
 With our short northern days, for most of the year, students are often navigating to school or bus stops during dawn, dusk and darkness hours.
 The lights enhance visibility for our students.

 Every driver (including spares), Consortium staff and other bus operator staff are required to undergo a Criminal Background Check – Vulnerable Sector Screening before there can be any interaction with students.
 Annual Offence Declarations are required thereafter.

 Twice a year, drivers are checked through the Ministry of Transportation Website.
 This is to track any infractions and valid licensing.

 Emergency First Aid & EPI- Pen Administration

 All school bus drivers are required to be certified and current in Emergency First Aid and Epi-Pen administration.

 After the last drop off, the driver must pull over to a safe location and check the seats for students.
-He/She then proceeds to the back where a sign is hung in the back window, “Checked”.
-When the bus is parked, the driver then checks again and turns the sign to read empty.
+The driver then hangs a sign in the back window indicating that the empty bus has been “Checked”.
+When the bus is parked, the driver checks the bus again and turns the sign to read “Empty”.
 For the next run, the driver removes the sign before they set out on their route and starts the process again.

 Enroute Emergency Evacuation Program